KazKobara/ebcic/README.md

 ## How to use

-1. Open [ebcic.ipynb](./ebcic.ipynb) with jupyter or jupyter-lab.
+1. Open [ebcic.ipynb](./ebcic.ipynb) with either jupyter, jupyter-lab or Visual Studio Code.
-2. Run the cells you want to execute.
+2. Run the first cell and any cell you want to execute.

 or